 Join the march to end violence against women!

-Walk a Mile in Her Shoes is an international men’s march to end rape, sexual assault, and gender violence.
+Walk a Mile in Her Shoes is an international men’s march to end rape, sexual assault and human trafficking , and gender violence.
 Be a part of the movement!
 Join our 10th annual walk at the K.V.P.D.
 RecCenter on Friday, April 21st.
 Participants are encouraged to wear women’s shoes as a symbol of their commitment to ending violence against women.
 Help us meet the goal of 150+ walkers from Kankakee and Iroquois Counties.
 The event starts and ends at the K.V.P.D.
 RecCenter.
 Our route will take us through downtown Kankakee and around the County Courthouse.